AxtMueller/Windows-Batch-Deployment/README.md

 1. Binary customization I: Remove or modify all obvious characteristics of public WBD client.
 2. Binary customization II: More powerful self-protection for WBD client.
 3. Source code: All source code of WBD, including client and server.
-4. Source code customization: Add features to WBD based on your needs.
+4. Source code customization: Add features to WBD according to your needs.
 Source code customization is only available to customers who have purchased the WBD source code.

 # [Revision History](/binaries/README.md#all-revision-history)
 ### Client Version: 20200505